nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 $ conda install -c conda-forge ipychart
 ```

 That's about it.
-You can now start a Jupyter Notebook and start using ipychart !
+You can now start a Jupyter environment (Notebook, Lab, VSCode ...) or any Python environment which supports ipywidgets and start using ipychart !

 ::: danger
 If you are working within a virtual environment, **please make sure to launch the notebook from the same environment out of which you installed ipychart**: